Lunar new year highlights fun and celebrates cultural diversity at Lanark Heights

 'This year we want to bring some cultural programs embracing diversity and understanding of different cultures'

-Celebrating Chinese new year was also a way for the Kitchener long-term care community to promote diversity and celebrate culture, which will be a focus throughout 2025, says life enrichment manager Karla Verdesoto.
+Celebrating lunar new year was also a way for the Kitchener long-term care community to promote diversity and celebrate culture, which will be a focus throughout 2025, says life enrichment manager Karla Verdesoto.

 “This year we want to bring some cultural programs embracing diversity and understanding of different cultures,” she tells S&R Today.

-Residents and team members participated in activities in January to celebrate Chinese new year.
+Residents and team members participated in activities in January to celebrate lunar new year.

-These included live music, making and displaying Chinese decorations and, of course, Chinese food.
-Red is the official colour of Chinese new year, so people found their favourite red outfits to wear on the first day of the Chinese lunar calendar.
+These included live music, making and displaying decorations and, of course, food.
+Red is the official colour of the lunar new year in China, so people found their favourite red outfits to wear on the first day of the lunar calendar.

 “Everyone wore red during the day, including staff members,” Karla says.
 “We ended the celebration with sparkling apple juice and fortune cookies.”

-The snake is the sixth animal in the 12-year cycle of Chinese zodiac signs.
+The snake is the sixth animal in the 12-year cycle of zodiac signs in the lunar calendar.
 The Year of the Dragon was 2024, and 2026 will be the Year of the Horse.

 The website Chinesenewyear.net explains the significance of the Year of the Snake.